-We conclude, however, that under these circumstances suggesting the applicability of the crime-fraud exception, Rico permits Attorney to read the entire attachment.
-That is, it is reasonably necessary for Attorney to read the entire attachment to determine whether the attachment is privileged.
+We conclude, however, that under these circumstances where Attorney reasonably believes that the crime-fraud exception may apply, Attorney's reading of the entire attachment would be consistent with Rico if essential to determine whether the attachment is privileged.
 See Rico, supra, 42 Cal.4th at p.
-818. We reach this conclusion even though, in general, a court may not order an in camera review of the communication to determine whether the privilege applies.
-Costco, supra, 47 Cal.4th 725 (in connection with ruling on privilege claim, discovery referee erred in ordering in camera review of document at issue - letter from lawyer to corporation client concerning lawyer's investigation and opinions); Cornish v.
-Superior Court (1989) 209 Cal.App.3d 467, 480 [257 Cal.Rptr.
-383]; see also Evid.
+818. We reach this conclusion even though, in general, a court may not be permitted to order an in camera review of the communication to determine whether the privilege applies.
+Costco, supra, 47 Cal.4th at pp. 736-737 (in connection with ruling on privilege claim, discovery referee erred in ordering in camera review of document at issue - letter from lawyer to corporation client concerning lawyer's investigation and opinions); see also Evid.
 Code, § 915 (absent certain exceptions, person authorized to rule on claim of privilege "may not require disclosure of information claimed to be privileged ... in order to rule on the claim of privilege...").
-The reason for this general principle is that the court's factual determination typically does not involve the nature of the communication or the effect of disclosure but rather the existence of the relationship at the time the communication was made, the intent of the client and whether the communication emanates from the client.
+The reason for this general principle is that the court's factual determination typically does not involve the nature of the communication or the effect of disclosure, but rather the existence of the relationship at the time the communication was made, the intent of the client and whether the communication emanates from the client.
 See Cornish v.
-Superior Court, supra, 209 Cal.App.3d at p.
-480.
+Superior Court (1989) 209 Cal.App.3d 467, 480; see also Costco, supra, 47 Cal.4th at p.
+737.^{4/}